Digital Evidence Management Challenges in 2026 and Smart Solutions

 It’s the process of collecting, storing, and sharing digital files like videos, images, and documents used in investigations while ensuring security and admissibility.

-What are the main challenges in 2025?
+What are the biggest digital evidence management challenges in 2026?

 How do digital evidence management systems maintain chain of custody?